SpongeBob SquarePants (franchise): Pitching

-Before commissioning the full series, Nickelodeon executives insisted that it would not be popular unless SpongeBob was a child who went to school, with his teacher as a main character.
-Hillenburg recalled in 2012 that Nickelodeon told him, "Our winning formula is animation about kids in school...
-We want you to put SpongeBob in school."
-Hillenburg was ready to "walk out" on Nickelodeon and abandon the series, since he wanted SpongeBob to be an adult character.
-He eventually compromised by adding a new character to the main cast, Mrs. Puff, who is a boat-driving teacher.
-Hillenburg was happy with the compromise and said, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."
+Before commissioning the full series, Nickelodeon executives insisted that it would not be popular unless SpongeBob was a child who went to school, citing one of their shows, Hey Arnold!, as an example.
+Hillenburg was ready to abandon the series, since he wanted SpongeBob to be an adult, but he compromised by adding a new character, Mrs. Puff, a boat-driving teacher whose school SpongeBob would attend.
+Hillenburg was satisfied with the compromise and happy that it brought in a new character.